 Nebraska DHHS suggests the system investigate the first three options before reviewing treatment options.
 Community treatment options may require expensive waste disposal.

 Treatment processes available to CWS for uranium removal include (but are not limited to) reverse osmosis, anion exchange, special adsorbent media or lime softening.
-Some municipal treatment methods, including lime softening, may not be viable treatment alternatives for public noncommunity and private water suppliers.

 Water users wishing to reduce uranium levels prior to a community achieving compliance can treat water as described below.